DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 ![Custom popup](img/popup_usage.png)

-Congrats, you've successfully created first functional firefox extension and this time, it even does something.
+Congrats, you've successfully created first functional Firefox extension and this time, it actually does something! :)

 ### Requesting the permissions

-Before we dig into converting our extension to VueJS we need to improve it just a little bit.
+Before we dig into converting our extension to Vue we need to improve it just a little bit.
 This article is not mainly focused on what kind of things you can do with your extension, but I think it's useful to demonstrate at least some things it can do.
-Let's take advantage of the extension's ability to access some browser information which is not available in regular browser app - accessing opened window and getting all of it's opened tabs.
+Let's take advantage of the extension's ability to access some browser information which is not available in a regular browser app, such as the ability to access an opened window and retrieve all of it's opened tabs.

-To do so, we need to explicitly ask for an access to browser tabs and it need to be granted to us by user.
+To do so, we need to explicitly ask for access to browser tabs and it need to be granted to us by the user.
 That's usually done during the installing process where the user is asked if they agree to granting certain permissions to the extension.

-As you might guess, this again takes place in `manifest.js`.
+As you might guess, this again takes place in `manifest.json`.
 This time it's property called *permissions* and it holds an array of all permissions requested by the extension.
 So go ahead and put `tabs` in that array.

     {
         "manifest_version": 2,